Semmu/sdl_universe/README.md

 SDL_Universe
 ============

-SDL_Universe is a small and basic software renderer written in C++ with SDL2.
+SDL_Universe is a small and basic software renderer written in C++ with SDL.
 It is just a hobby project for my own entertainment, but you can use it as you want, and also every contributor is welcome here.